 # Investor Experience

 This section provides an overview of what investors see and experience when they visit your offering on the Offering Manager site (<https://om.bitbond.com>) and go through the investment process.
-Understanding the investor journey can help you optimize your offering configuration, landing page content, and support processes.
+Understanding the investor journey can help you optimize your offering configuration, Invest Page content, and support processes.

-Investors access your offering via a single domain (om.bitbond.com) with path-based routing.
+Investors access your offering via a single domain (<https://om.bitbond.com>) with path-based routing.
 For example:

-When an investor visits your offering URL (`/invest/{subdomain}/{slug}`), they see a branded landing page with the following elements:
+When an investor visits your offering URL (`/invest/{subdomain}/{slug}`), they see a branded Invest Page with the following elements:

-* If an investor visits the root path (`/invest/{subdomain}`), they are automatically redirected to the active offering’s landing page.
+* If an investor visits the root path (`/invest/{subdomain}`), they are automatically redirected to the active offering’s Invest Page.

 * If no active offering is published or the sale has closed, they see a lock icon and a notice: **No active offering available**.